 Among the tools the world has to fight tobacco use and protect public health is the WHO Framework Convention on Tobacco Control.
 With 175 parties, it became one of the most rapidly embraced treaties in UN history after it entered into force in 2005.

-UN asserts that reducing tobacco use must be a global priority and calls on nations to accelerate implementation of the WHO Framework Convention on Tobacco Control, the world’s only public health treaty.
-Measures called for by the treaty include tobacco tax increases, strong warning labels on tobacco products, smoke-free laws that protect against secondhand smoke and bans on tobacco advertising, promotion and sponsorship.
+The United Nations (UN) asserts that reducing tobacco use must be a global priority and calls on nations to accelerate implementation of the WHO Framework Convention on Tobacco Control, the world’s only public health treaty.
+Measures called for by the treaty include tobacco tax increases, strong warning labels on tobacco products, smoke-free laws that protect against secondhand smoke and bans on cigarette and tobacco advertising, promotion and sponsorship.
 In particular, the draft declaration recognizes that “price and tax measures are an effective and important means of reducing tobacco consumption.”